JUGDortmund/HireMe/README.md

 so the resulting jar/war is in a form that the application will be using the environment-specific configuration by default.

 ``
-mvn clean install -Denvironment.name=[environment]
+mvn clean install -Denv.name=[environment]
 ``

 Example:

 ``
-mvn clean install -Denvironment.name=build
+mvn clean install -Denv.name=build
 ``

 ### Create and tag a release